Health Information Technology

 Jonathan Levin of Stanford University has written on the question of whether and when health information technology will change health care.

-Frank Pasquale of Seton Hall University studies health care regulation and finance.
+Frank Pasquale of University of Maryland studies health care regulation and finance.

 “Whenever health data is fed into an evaluative profile of an individual, there should be safeguards in place to assure that the data is accurate, and that the resulting profile is, if at all possible, not used to harm or disadvantage the individual.”
 Frank Pasquale from Concurring Opinions blog, October 26, 2010